LucienMLD/LucienMLD.github.io/collections/_experiences/pde.md

 ### Description

 #### About the platform:
 National government platform connecting 10,000+ public advisors with businesses across France.
-The service facilitates access to support programs for SMEs, micro-enterprises, and liberal professions through an intelligent matching system.
+Developed within the beta.gouv.fr ecosystem, the service facilitates access to support programs for SMEs, micro-enterprises, and liberal professions through an intelligent matching system.

 #### Key Responsibilities:
 - Full-Stack Ruby on Rails Development: Architecture, development, and maintenance of a complex web application